Citroën Xsara Kit Car: World Cup

 Due to the characteristics of the car, competitions in the World Rally Championship were limited only to rallies taking place on asphalt surfaces, where the front-wheel Xsara Kit Car was competitive with the four-drive WRC cars.

-Xsara's debut in the World Rally Championship was at Rally Catalonia in April 1998.
+Xsara's debut in the World Rally Championship was at Rally Catalunya in April 1998.
 Unfortunately, Jesús Puras did not finish the rally due to an engine failure.
 However, Philippe Bugalski took a good fifth place.
 The following rallies in the season were not happy for Citroën drivers who did not record good results.

 In 1999, the Xsara Kit Car was the most successful.
-It started with a sensational victory for Philippe Bugalski in the Catalan Rally, which dethroned rivals such as Richard Burns in a Subaru Impreza WRC, Didier Auriol in a Toyota Corolla WRC, and Tommi Mäkinen in a Mitsubishi Lancer Evo VI.

-The biggest success of the Kit Car model was taking the first two places during the Corsica Rally.
+It started with a sensational victory for Philippe Bugalski in the Rally Catalunya, which dethroned rivals such as Richard Burns in a Subaru Impreza WRC, Didier Auriol in a Toyota Corolla WRC, and Tommi Mäkinen in a Mitsubishi Lancer Evo VI.
+The biggest success of the Kit Car was taking the first two places during the Tour de Corse.
 Once again, Philippe Bugalski was first, followed by Jesús Puras, ahead of Carlos Sainz in the Toyota Corolla WRC and Colin McRae in the Ford Focus WRC.

 Unfortunately, the above victories turned out to be the beginning of the end of the Xsara Kit Car's splendor.
-For the 2000 season, the FIA Council planned changes in the F2 class, in which the Xsars competed, by increasing the minimum weight of the cars.
-Thus, they were deprived of their greatest advantage - low weight.
+For the 2000 season, the FIA Council planned changes in the F2 class, in which the Xsaras competed, by increasing the minimum weight of the cars.
+Thus, they were deprived of their greatest advantage – low weight.
+This made the car un-competitive against World Rally Car machinery.
+The car was succeeded by the Citroën Xsara WRC from 2002.